 The REI Co-op Passage is a slightly higher-end version of the REI Co-op Traverse pole that we reviewed last year.
 All of REI's trekking poles are designed by Komperdell, an Austrian trekking pole manufacturer.
-For $70, the Co-op Passage is an inexpensive and sturdy pole.
-Made from 7075-T6 aluminum and featuring rubber handles, you'd be hard-pressed to break this pole; though, the rubber handles were just average for their comfort, and we found them a bit slippery when hiking in hot weather.
+For the price, the Co-op Passage is an inexpensive and sturdy pole.
+Made from 7075-T6 aluminum and featuring rubber handles, you'd be hard-pressed to break this pole.
+Though the rubber handles' comfort is just average, and we found them a bit slippery when hiking in hot weather.
 We also thought that the REI Powerlock mechanism on these poles wasn't as durable as others, as they had a plastic design.

 REI Co-op Passage Review

 Cons: Locking mechanisms could be more durable, Rubber handles could be better designed